backand/docs/docs/getting_started/sdk.md

 ### setAppName
 #### Usage
-Sets the Backand's app name
+Sets the Backand app name for your application
 #### Returns
 Nothing